jithendray/cv/_posts/2020-05-01-upgrading-ubuntu.md

 ---
 title: "Upgrading Ubuntu to 20.04 LTS"
-description: I am very excited about the new version of Ubuntu.
+description: "I am very excited about the new version of Ubuntu.
 The beta version was released a month ago.
 But since it was fairly stable, I didn't installed it.
 I killed my excitement and waited for the LTS version.
 And finally, on April 23rd Ubuntu 20.04 LTS was released.
-In this post, I'm going to share the process I used to upgrade my Ubuntu from 19.10 to 20.04.
+In this post, I'm going to share the process I used to upgrade my Ubuntu from 19.10 to 20.04."
 ---